ChristianF935/ChristianF935.github.io/index.md

 # Christian Festejo's Portfolio

 This is my home page!
-My name is Christian Festejo and I am a student at Cal State Fullerton
+My name is Christian Festejo and I am a student at Cal State Fullerton and my major is Computer Science

 ## Computer Science Projects